lzwjava/blog-source/pages/portfolio.md

 ## Flower Recognition, Android, 2014.4 - 2014.8

-A flower recognition Android application designed to help users identify flowers by capturing photos and drawing circles to aid in recognition.
+Developed a flower recognition Android application designed to help users identify flowers by capturing photos and drawing circles to aid in recognition.

-Responsible for Android development.
+**Technologies Used:** Android SDK, Java

+**Responsibilities:**
+- Implemented the image recognition functionality.
+- Designed and developed the user interface.
+- Integrated the photo capture and processing features.

 [Open sourced at GitHub](https://github.com/lzwjava/flower-recognition), 33 commits.

 ## iword, Android, 2014.3

-An Android application to help you learn English by watching movie clips.
+An Android application to help users learn English by watching movie clips.

-Responsible for Android development.
+**Technologies Used:** Android SDK, Java

+**Responsibilities:**
+- Developed the movie clip playback and learning interface.
+- Implemented features to improve vocabulary and comprehension through interactive content.

-2014 AVOS Cloud Hackaton Third Prize.
+**Achievements:** Won Third Prize in the 2014 AVOS Cloud Hackathon.

 [SegmentFault: Review of the 2014 AVOS Cloud Hackathon Achievements](https://segmentfault.com/a/1190000000427302)

 ## Bjfu Assistant, Android, 2014.1 - 2014.6

-A campus assistant Android application "Bjfu Assistant" that integrates the functions of checking grades, and alumni forums.
+A campus assistant Android application that integrates functions like checking grades and participating in alumni forums.

-Responsible for Android development.
+**Technologies Used:** Android SDK, Java

+**Responsibilities:**
+- Developed core functionalities such as grade checking and forum participation.
+- Designed and implemented the user interface.
-Gained around 3500 Users in Beijing Forestry University.
+- Achieved widespread use with around 3500 users at Beijing Forestry University.

 <div align="center">